prashan2023/Netflix-GPT/README.md

 - BugFix: If the user is not logged in Re-direct browse to Login page and Vice-versa.
 - unsubscribed to the onAuthStateChanged callback.
 - Add the all hardcoded value into constant file.
+- Register TMDB API and create an app & get access to token.
+- Get data from TMDB now playing movies list API.
+- Adding movie data to the store(movieSlice).
+- Dispatch the addNowPlayingMovie into my store movieSlice.
+- Create a custom Hook for usegetNowPlayingMovies.